 Academic entry requirements

 for entry in 2014

-A-levels: AAB, including two science subjects.
-A-Level at B or above in Chemistry.
+A-levels: AAB including one, preferably two, science subjects.
+A Level at B or above in Chemistry.

 IB: A minimum of 34 points is required to be considered for an offer.
 Actual offers will specify subjects and grades to be attained at Higher Level.